sruj75/test-driven-learning/PRD/product.md

 - Description: Transform the "Resources" screen into a dynamic "Playground" where users complete a personalized to-do list of tasks (videos, summaries, reading).
 - Features:
   - Adaptive to-do list based on identified knowledge gaps
-  - YouTube video tasks with "Watched" tracking and helpful/not helpful feedback
+  - Audio tasks with "Listened" tracking and helpful/not helpful feedback
-  - LLM-generated summaries for YouTube videos
+  - LLM-generated audio transcripts and summaries
   - LLM-generated reading materials ("chapters") when videos are unavailable or as supplemental content
   - In-app AI Tutor chat for real-time Q&A during Playground sessions
   - Task completion tracking before returning to the next test
 - Implementation Considerations:
-  - New Playground API combining YouTube Data API, LLM endpoints, and task management
+  - New Playground API combining OpenAI Speech APIs, LLM endpoints, and task management
   - State management for test-playground transitions and task progress
   - UI components for task lists, chat interface, and summary modules

 ## 8. Open Questions & Decisions
-- How to effectively evaluate the quality of recommended YouTube videos?
+- How to effectively evaluate the quality of recommended audio segments?
 - How to balance repetition of concepts with preventing memorization in tests?
 - Should we focus on specific subject areas first or build a general-purpose platform?
-- How to handle domains that don't have quality YouTube content?
+- How to handle domains that don't have quality audio content?
 - What's the right balance between testing frequency and resource study time?
 - How to ensure tests are truly measuring understanding rather than recall?
 - What additional premium features would provide the most value to users?